AmandaOliver/LeavePlanner/README.md

 -->
 ![LeavePlanner calendar — team leave across a month](docs/calendar.png)

-Built as a complete product I would be comfortable owning as a full-stack engineering manager: domain model, UX, architecture, and the operational details that keep it safe to run.
+Built as a complete product I would be comfortable owning as a full-stack engineer: domain model, UX, architecture, and the operational details that keep it safe to run.

 ---